-FYS is a unique feature of ProtoSounds® that is completely controlled by the operator.
+FYS is a unique feature of ProtoSoundsTM that is completely controlled by the operator.
 You decide how, when or if you want to utilize the feature.
 By reviewing the following tips, you should find solutions or suggestions to the various operating scenarios you might encounter when using FYS.

-Tip #1: You can escape the FYS sequence by interrupting the transformer throttle before the radio message in Event 2 (neutral before reverse).
+Tip #1: You can escape the FYS sequence by interrupting the transformer throttle before the first Cab Chatter message plays in Event 2 (neutral before reverse).